What TCCG has Done since 2005

 TCCG volunteers participate in regular local, community events such as the annual Maldon Easter Parade and Maldon and Baringhup Agricultural Show, to help raise awareness about the threat of Wheel Cactus and the groups existence.

-Committee members have attended demonstration days, meetings and forums held by similar groups to network, exchange information and share knowledge, concerns and achievements.
-These groups include the Wychitella group in north central Victoria and the Blinman-Parachilna group in central South Australia.
-Contact is also maintained with the National Invasive Cacti Network, Connecting Country and several government departments such as Parks Victoria, the Victorian Departments of Primary Industry (DPI), Sustainability and Environment (DSE) and the Department of Primary Industry and Regions South Australia (PIRSA) (see Links).
+Committee members have attended demonstration days, meetings, forums and conferences held by similar groups to exchange information and share knowledge, concerns and achievements.
+These groups include the Wychitella Landcare group in north central Victoria and the Blinman-Parachilna group in central South Australia.
+Contact is also maintained with the National Invasive Cacti Network, Connecting Country and government departments such as Parks Victoria, the North Central Catchment Management Authority and the Department of Primary Industry and Regions South Australia (PIRSA).

-Since 2010, TCCG has hosted 1-3 day field trips for several different organisations, and have greatly appreciated the valued help from these different community groups
+Since 2010, TCCG has hosted several field trips each year for several different organisations, and have greatly appreciated the valued help from these different community groups: Ballarat Special School, Lalor High School, Roxburgh Park College, Monash University Biological Society, LaTrobe University Bendigo, TAFE Bendigo, Mobile Landcare Group, IBM corporate volunteers, Castlemaine Venturer Scouts.

 Funding and Support

 Members of our committee identify and apply for suitable grants from local, state and federal sources.
+A list of and links to our major sponsors can be found below.
 We also alert local property owners to funding grants so they can seek support for their individual eradication programs.

 - Sunday 26th April 2009 N.K.’s Property, off Waldron’s Lane, Baringhup.